 Let me know below if you plan to try these cranberry apple spice mules for Thanksgiving.
 Thanks for reading!

-In partnership with Degustabox.
+In collaboration with Degustabox.
 As always, all opinions are my own.